List of Gilmore Girls characters: Sookie St. James

 At the 2015 ATX Television Festival, show creator Amy Sherman-Palladino stated that she had initially intended for Sookie to be gay.
 She told the Huffington Post, "Things were different back then.
 The networks were very different in how permissive they would allow you to be.
-So, Sookie was originally supposed to be gay, but that was a non-starter at that time."
+So, Sookie was originally supposed to be gay, but that was a non-starter at that time.[clarification needed]."